Table of Contents

 - Finding remnants of candle wax on the carpet

-How to Approach Someone Who is Engaged in Self-Harm?
+How to Help Someone Who is Engaged in Self Harm

-Some helpful tips for approaching your loved one include:
+Some helpful tips for how to help someone who cuts include:

 - Ask them about their feelings